 Get to know Mamaland Safaris

-At Mamaland Safaris we are experts in Uganda safaris, this is what we have been doing for years (the company was founded in 2005).
+At Mamaland Safaris we are experts in safaris to Uganda, because this is what we have been doing for years (the company was founded in 2005).
 You can trust us to arrange an unforgettable experience for you.
 Offering our visitors an easy planning and booking process that then continues with a hassle free safari is our ultimate goal.
 Relax as we handle all!

 Tony Byarugaba who is the owner and founder of Mamaland Safaris is passionate about safaris in Uganda as well as birding.
-With a background as a safari guide he knows this business from the bottom-up which benefits you with well planned itineraries and endless knowledge about your destination.
-As the company has grown Tony has built up a professional team to his assistance, both in the office with the tour consultant that will attend to your request and with the safari guides that will take you to the field.
+With a background as a safari guide he knows this business from the bottom-up.
+Tony’s experience benefits you with well planned itineraries and endless knowledge about your destination.
+As the company has grown Tony has built up a professional team to his assistance.
+Both in the office with the tour consultant that will attend to your request and with the safari guides that will take you to the field.
 Mamaland Safaris is a local operator with the knowledge and experience to make your Uganda tour a memory for a lifetime.

 An important part for us is that the impact of your tour to Uganda is shared by more people than us.
-At Mamaland Safaris we wish to spread the benefits of tourism to the communities around the parks which we do for example by being involved in a project with reformed poachers in the Ishasha sector of Queen Elizabeth NP.
-The other impact we wish to have is to contribute to building up Uganda’s tourism infrastructure through our lodge chain Woodland Lodges, which gives work opportunities to both our staff and suppliers in the areas of the lodges.
+At Mamaland Safaris we wish to spread the benefits of tourism to the communities around the parks.
+We do this for example by being involved in a project with reformed poachers in the Ishasha sector of Queen Elizabeth NP.
+The other impact we wish to have is to contribute to building up Uganda’s tourism infrastructure through our lodge chain Woodland Lodges.
+With our lodges we create work opportunities to both our staff and suppliers in the areas of the lodges.
 Read more

 A word from our visitors